DoctorLogicProduct/dltest/landing-pages/dermatology-website-design-get-started-1.md

   component: feature-1
   component_css: feature
   img_alignment: Left
-  headline: 'Why DoctorLogic Was the Clear Choice for Parker West Dental Associates '
+  headline: Why DoctorLogic Was the Clear Choice for Parker West
   text: 'Parker West Dental Associates (Parker West), a leading cosmetic dentistry
     practice in Plano, TX struggled to find the perfect solution to achieve what they wanted most: new patients and practice growth.
 Since partnering with DoctorLogic,